Senior staff details at Ulster University including profile information and overview of portfolios.

 Professor Alastair Adair is the Deputy Vice-Chancellor for Ulster University.

 As a key member of the senior leadership team Professor Adair provides strategic and academic governance.
 He has direct line management and leadership responsibility for Executive Deans and oversees business performance and sustainability of the University's faculties.
 He also has direct line management responsibility for the University’s Provosts, providing leadership in civic and societal engagement.

-For the last eight years Professor Adair has served as Pro-Vice-Chancellor and Provost of the Belfast and Jordanstown campuses.
-Previously he was Dean of the Faculty of Art, Design and the Built Environment and Head of the School of the Built Environment at Ulster.
-He is also Professor of Property Investment and a researcher, with research interests comprising the financing of infrastructure and regeneration and property market performance.
+Previously Professor Adair served as Pro-Vice-Chancellor and Provost of the Belfast and Jordanstown campuses, Dean of the Faculty of Art, Design and the Built Environment and Head of the School of the Built Environment at Ulster.
+He is also Professor of Property Investment and a researcher, with research interests comprising the financing of infrastructure and regeneration, and property market performance.